Red-Rapious/red-rapious.github.io/project-history.md

 ![Navier-Stokes CFD](assets/projects/navier-stokes-cfd.gif)

+While looking for interesting topics for my TIPE (see above), I came across [this amazing tutorial series](https://lorenabarba.com/blog/cfd-python-12-steps-to-navier-stokes/) on Computational Fluid Dynamics.
+While following the course, I decided to implement an animated version of the simulation, using `Matplotlib`.

 ### [Tektonik Solver 2000](https://github.com/Red-Rapious/Tektonik-Solver-2000) - October 2021

+My maths teacher in 2021-2022 used to give us Tectonic Puzzles, a game similar to Sudoku.
+During the holidays, I decided to create a script to solve these, using backtracking.

 ![Tektonik Solver](assets/projects/tektonik-solver.png)

+The code is also [hosted on `repl.it`](https://replit.com/@redrapious/TektonikSolver2000#main.py), so you can go ahead and try the program in your browser, and even play with the code.

 ### [Minecraft Clone using OpenGL](https://github.com/Red-Rapious/Minecraft-Clone-OpenGL) - March & April 2021